l-mb/l-mb.github.io/_posts/2018-05-25-performance-talk.md

 I also must add a disclaimer; this is somewhat of a simplification.
 There are many more factors that affect this and dimensions to discuss.
 Here, we only pick two of them, and ignore most everything else except in passing.
-Your environment might have other observations due to that.
+Your environment might thus differ.

 That said ...

 ## How everyone starts

-So, you have build a shiny new Ceph cluster.
+So, you have built a shiny new Ceph cluster.
 Either as a pilot, proof-of-concept, lab, or for production; eventually, you will want to know how fast this thing goes!